-- 4.02 To answer an incoming call using speakerphone, depress ON OR QUIET button on transmitter.
-Ringing is tripped and system is automatically connected to the line through the loudspeaker set. - 4.03 To disable the transmitter when it is desired not to transmit conversation in the room to a distant party. - (1) Depress ON OR QUIET button to full extent of its travel and hold down during entire time transmitter is to be disabled.
+- 4.02 To answer an incoming call using speakerphone. - (1) Telephone set ringer signals an incoming call. - (2) Depress ON OR QUIET button on transmitter.
+Ringing is tripped and system is automatically connected to the line by the loudspeaker set. - 4.03 To disable transmitter when it is desired not to transmit conversation in the room to a distant party. - (1) Depress ON OR QUIET button to full extent of its travel and hold down during entire time transmitter is to be disabled.

-Note: With transmitter disabled, conversation will not be transmitted to the distant party, however, the distant party can still be heard over the loudspeaker.
+Note: With transmitter disabled, conversation will not be transmitted to the distant party, however, distant party can still be heard over the loudspeaker.

-- (2) After private conversation is completed and it is desired to transmit to the distant party again, release ON OR QUIET button.
+- (2) After private conversation is completed and it is desired to transmit to distant party again, release ON OR QUIET button.
 System is now restored to full hands-free capability. - 4.04 To terminate a call on speakerphone, depress OFF button on transmitter.
-ON lamp will extinguish, and speakerphone system will be restored to the OFF condition. - 4.05 To transfer from handset to speakerphone operation. - Depress and hold ON OR QUIET button of transmitter. - (2) Return handset to mounting, and release ON OR QUIET button. - (3) Adjust volume as required. - 4.06 To transfer from speakerphone to handset operation, lift handset which will automatically turn off speakerphone.
+ON lamp will extinguish, and speakerphone system will be restored to the OFF condition. - 4.05 Transferring from handset to speakerphone operation. - (1) After dialing or during a conversation, depress and hold ON OR QUIET button of transmitter. - (2) Return handset to mounting, and release ON OR QUIET button. - (3) Adjust volume as required. - 4.06 Transferring from speakerphone to handset operation.
+Lift handset during speakerphone operation to automatically transfer to handset operation.
+When it is necessary to transfer back to speakerphone, refer to 4.05 to prevent disconnect.